nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-add-a-header-and-a-footer.md

 ---
-title: How to add a header and a footer to Web UI
+title: 'HOWTO: Add a Header and a Footer to Web UI'
 description: Learn how to customize Web UI interface by adding an external header and footer.
 review:
     comment: ''